peterzieba/5Vpld/README.md

 <a href="https://en.wikipedia.org/wiki/Programmable_Array_Logic#CUPL">CUPL</a> - A early (1983) programming language used to define the behavior of digital logic gates.
 "Compiler for Universal Programmable Logic.", is essentially a predecessor to languages like Verilog/VHDL.
 CUPL.EXE is the compiler which is used to compile .PLD files written in CUPL, ultimately to be burned into programmable logic devices.<br />
 <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">WinCUPL</a> - A Windows front-end/IDE to the CUPL compiler and related programs<br />

+<a href="https://en.wikipedia.org/wiki/Netlist">Netlist</a> - A netlist is essentially an electrical schematic which defines connections.
+For the purposes here, it is an intermediary file format (Either EDIF or Berkeley PLA), which is used to describe the behavior of logic ultimately fed into the fitter.<br />
-<a href="">.TT2</a> - The Berkeley PLA netlist format which CUPL.EXE can generate that can be used by the Atmel fitters.<br />
+<a href="">.TT2</a> - The Berkeley PLA file format.
+An intermediary file which CUPL.EXE can generate that can be used by the Atmel fitters.<br />
-<a href="https://en.wikipedia.org/wiki/EDIF">EDIF</a> - Another type of netlist format which also is usable by the Atmel fitters.
+<a href="https://en.wikipedia.org/wiki/EDIF">EDIF</a> - Another type of netlist format which is also usable by the Atmel fitters.
 Yosys is capable of generating this format, however, one will still need a techmap.<br />
 <a href="https://en.wikipedia.org/wiki/Place_and_route">Fitter</a> - A fitter converts a netlist into the fusemap (.JED) file.
 Fitters are needed for the ATF150x CPLD devices.
 In more modern parlance, this is basically place & route.<br />
-<a href="https://archive.org/details/JEDECJESD3C/mode/2up">.JED/JEDEC File</a> - A fuse map intended to be "burned/programmed" into a logic device.<br />
+<a href="https://archive.org/details/JEDECJESD3C/mode/2up">.JED/JEDEC File</a> - A fuse map intended to be "burned/programmed" into a logic device.

 .SVF File - Serial Vector Format.
 This file can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.<br />
 CSIM - A tool for simulating the behavior of logic.
 This takes an .SI file and produces an .SO file.